122 mm howitzer M1938 (M-30): Other operators

 A number of M-30s fell into the hands of the Wehrmacht in 1941–1942 and were adopted as 12,2 cm s.F.H.396(r) heavy howitzers.
 Germany began mass production of 122 mm ammunition for these and other captured howitzers, producing 424,000 shells in 1943, 696,700 in 1944 and 133,000 in 1945.
 Some captured M-30s were used in the Atlantic Wall fortifications.

 The Finnish Army captured 41 guns of the type and adopted them as the 122 H 38.
 These guns fired 13,298 shells in combat; only a few pieces were lost.
 The gun was well liked; some were used for training or stored in depots until the mid-1980s.

 The Kingdom of Romania captured in 1941 a number of 477 various types of 122 mm howitzers and guns including M1931/37 and were used as divisional artillery for units rebuilt in 1943.
 The M-30 was used on the first four prototypes of the Mareșal tank destroyer, having a muzzle brake attached to it by the Romanians.

-After World War II the gun was supplied to many countries around the globe.
-With the Egyptian and Syrian armies it saw action in the Arab-Israeli Wars.
-Some of these guns were captured by Israel, although it is unclear whether they were ever employed by the Israeli Defense Forces.
+After World War II, the gun was supplied to many countries around the globe.
+With the Egyptian and Syrian armies, it saw action in the Arab-Israeli Wars.
+Some of these guns were captured by Israel, although it is unclear whether they were ever employed by the Israel Defense Forces.
 The People's Republic of China organized their own production of M-30 howitzers under the Type 54 designation.

 According to Ian V. Hogg, the M1938 howitzer "must, surely, be the most prolific piece of artillery in history".